-1. Describe the make-up and functions of each of the Board's committees (cf., Section 12, Attachment B).
+Describe the make-up and functions of each of the Board's committees (cf., Section 12, Attachment B).

-To balance the professional expertise and public input on the Board, the governance structure of the Board consists of two speech-language pathologists; two audiologists, one of whom must be a dispensing audiologist; two hearing aid dispensers; and three public members, one of which who must be a licensed, Board certified physician and surgeon in otolaryngology.
-All of these members (except two public members) are appointed by the Governor.
+To balance the professional expertise and public input on the Board, the governance structure of the Board consists of two Speech-Language Pathologists; two Audiologists, one of whom must be a Dispensing Audiologist; two Hearing Aid Dispensers; and three public members, one of which who must be a licensed, Board-certified physician and surgeon in otolaryngology.
+Each of these members (except two public members) are appointed by the Governor.
 One public member is appointed by the Senate Rules Committee and one by the Speaker of the Assembly.

 The Board has one statutorily mandated committee, the Hearing Aid Dispensing Committee (BPC Section 2531.05).
-This committee must include both licensed Audiologist board members, both of the licensed Hearing Aid Dispenser board members, one public member, and the licensed

-Otolaryngologist board member.
+This committee must include both licensed Audiologist board members, both licensed Hearing Aid Dispenser board members, one public member, and the licensed Otolaryngologist board member.
 The committee is tasked with reviewing and researching the practice of fitting or selling hearing aids and advises the board about this practice based on that review and research.

 The Board has two additional standing committees that address issues and changes in the respective practices of speech-language pathology and audiology.
 The members of these committees are appointed by the Board Chair.
-The make-up of these committees is at the Board Chair's discretion.
+The structure of these committees is at the Board Chair's discretion.